Introducing this Guide

 S.N.
 Goenka was a wealthy Burmese man who devoted his life to teaching Vipassana meditation far and wide.
 He is likely the single individual most responsible for the spread of Vipassana / Mindfulness across the globe.
 The retreats are the same every time, everywhere.
 All the talks and instructions are given via recording from Mr. Goenka.

 On these retreats, you will know exactly what to do.
-The container is also powerful, and set-up for an authentic meditation experience.
-In that sense, they are well set-up for beginners.
+The container is powerful and set up for an authentic meditation experience.
+In that sense, they are well-suited for beginners.
 On the other hand, you generally won’t get much help from the “assistant teachers” (the “teacher” is S.N.
 Goenka who is only on recording), and the approach is somewhat rigid and dogmatic.
 All in all, it’s not perfect, but it’s a powerful experience.
 I’ve done many of these, and certainly recommend them.

-- Shinzen Young does excellent retreats in Arizona, California and Ontario – great for those intellectually/analytically inclined who want a deep meditation experience.
+- Shinzen Young offers excellent retreats in Arizona, California and Ontario – great for those intellectually/analytically inclined who want a deep meditation experience.

 Note: Asia in general and Myanmar specifically is not for the faint of heart—it’s noisy, the food isn’t so great, the weather is intense, mosquitos can be quite a bother and it’s far away.